John Mattinson, Operations Director, Certero

 - Which Oracle products you have installed

 - What license metric is applied to each

 - The infrastructure the licenses are assigned to

-One way this process can be speeded up is to utilize an automated tool that can discover and inventory all your Oracle software as well as monitoring and reporting on all its usage over a 12 month period.
+One way this process can be accelerated is to utilize an automated tool that can discover and inventory all your Oracle software as well as monitoring and reporting on all its usage over a 12 month period.